Our $15 Million Future: Planting Roots and Spreading Seeds

 January 2017: Completed installation of greenhouses, bath house, and all other minor farm and program infrastructure.

-Summer 2017: Complete construction of storage barn and workshop space
+Spring 2018: Complete construction of storage barn and workshop space, community kitchen and community residence.